-Area Investigation areas to be retained/ removed Justification/Comments Richmond The investigation area identified through Hawkesbury RLS 2011 is no longer viable The areas identified for future investigation are zoned: SP1, RU4, and RU2 The SP1 site belongs to Western Sydney University The Sydney Region Plan classed Hawkesbury LGA (except for Vineyard Precinct) as part of the Metropolitan Rural Area (MRA).
+Area Investigation areas to be retained/ removed Justification/Comments North Richmond The investigation area identified through Hawkesbury RLS 2011 is no longer viable The investigation area can be retained for further investigation Lot 260 DP 1237271 can be investigate to be rezoned to merge with the development within the Redbank development The areas identified for future investigation are zoned: SP1, RU4, and RU2 The SP1 site belongs to Western Sydney University The Sydney Region Plan classed Hawkesbury LGA (except for Vineyard Precinct) as part of the Metropolitan Rural Area (MRA).
 The MRA objectives do not support new urban development Hobartville is zoned R3 Medium Density Residential and has capacity under the current planning controls to meet the housing targets set by the Western City District Plan The identified area is not serviced by reticulated sewer The area would be inundated at PMF levels Given the constraints of flooding and pressure on the evacuation routes, further development in this area is not warranted.
-North Richmond The investigation area is not required in order to meet housing projections The areas identified for future investigation are zoned RU4 and RU1 Parts of the investigation area has been rezoned and developed.
+The areas identified for future investigation are zoned RU4 and RU1 Parts of the investigation area has been rezoned and developed.
 Some sites still have the potential for further investigation.
 However, the MRA objective of the Greater Sydney Region Plan may object to any further rezoning to Residential zones The remaining investigation area lacks sewer and water connections.
 The area can get isolated during a major flood event.
-Wilberforce The investigation area is not required in order to meet housing projections The areas identified for future investigation are zoned RU1 and RU2 The area lacks sewer connections but has reticulated water infrastructure The area can get isolated during a major flood event The MRA objective of the Sydney Region Plan may object to any further rezoning to Residential zones.
-Glossodia The investigation area identified has been fully rezoned The investigation area identified has been fully rezoned.
+Wilberforce The investigation area can be retained for further investigation The investigation area identified has been fully rezoned The areas identified for future investigation are zoned RU1 and RU2 The area lacks sewer connections but has reticulated water infrastructure The area can get isolated during a major flood event The MRA objective of the Sydney Region Plan may object to any further rezoning to Residential zones.
+The investigation area identified has been fully rezoned.